theFest/theFest/README.md

 🤔 I'm looking for help with big project

-💬 Ask me about anything, anytime you want
+💬 Ask me about anything, anytime you want, whatever

-📫 Reach me via opening pull request
+📫 Reach me via either by opening pull request or email

-⚡️ So many fun facts...

 ## 🛠 Skills